 Warning: Mountain climbing is inherently dangerous even on so called non-technical trails.
-From rock fall to falling, unexpected storms and lightening to heat exhaustion, do not underestimate the Mount Whitney no matter how straight forward it sounds.
+From rock fall to falling, steep snow slopes, unexpected storms and lightening to heat exhaustion, do not underestimate the Mount Whitney no matter how straight forward it sounds.
 Know the conditions, bring adequate food, water, layers, and check with the Forest Service before heading out!

 All About Mount Whitney Portal Trail